 Atlanta City Council

 Amir Farokhi is a City Councilmember in Atlanta.
 When elected, he became the first Iranian-American elected official in the American South.
-Amir also serves as director of CARE's Corporate Council which he helped design and now runs to engage senior executives of CARE’s corporate partners in pursuit of gender equality.
-Previously, Amir served as chief operating officer of College Advising Corps, a $30M+ national education non-profit which works to increase the number of low-income students who apply to and attend college.
-Prior to that, he co-founded the non-partisan statewide nonprofit Georgia Forward “to engage leaders at [the] intersection of business, government and civil society, to develop collaborative policy solutions for Georgia," and practiced law for five years with international law firm McKenna Long, & Aldridge LLP (now Dentons LP).
+Amir also serves as Executive Director of US Programs at CARE USA.
+Previously, he served as chief operating officer of College Advising Corps, a $30M+ national education non-profit which works to increase the number of low-income students who apply to and attend college; he co-founded the non-partisan statewide nonprofit Georgia Forward “to engage leaders at [the] intersection of business, government and civil society, to develop collaborative policy solutions for Georgia;" and practiced law for five years with an international law firm.
 He is a graduate of Duke University and the Duke University School of Law.
 Amir is a Fellow of the second class of the Civil Society Fellowship, a Partnership of ADL and The Aspen Institute, and a member of the Aspen Global Leadership Network.